Who can present?

-Princeton undergraduates, grad students, postdocs and non-faculty researchers of any major or discipline can present at Princeton Research Day.
+Princeton undergraduates, graduate students, postdoctoral and other early career researchers and scholars of any major or discipline can present at Princeton Research Day.

 - Become eligible for monetary awards